bodrick/awesome/TOPICS.md

 *   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

+## vault

+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
+It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
+*   [Chatham/Vault.NET](https://github.com/Chatham/Vault.NET) - .NET API client for vault
+*   [Caiyeon/goldfish](https://github.com/Caiyeon/goldfish) - A HashiCorp Vault UI written with VueJS and Vault native Go API
+*   [djenriquez/vault-ui](https://github.com/djenriquez/vault-ui) - Vault-UI — A beautiful UI to manage your Vault, written in React
+*   [hashicorp/vault](https://github.com/hashicorp/vault) - A tool for secrets management, encryption as a service, and privileged access management

 ## vault-extension

 *   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.